 - data management as documents & collections

-- management of informed consent documents (from Research Package)
+- management of informed consent documents (from the Research Package)

 Overall, the CAWS web-service architecture is divided into three layers: Security, Services, and the Persistence layer.

 The API Gateway acts as an entry point to the CARP Web Services providing REST endpoints for its sub-services.
-It is used for validation of user identity and access (i.e. authentication and authorisation), load balancing, etc.
+It is used for validation of user identity and access (i.e. authentication and authorization), load balancing, etc.

 Study Management Portal

 The CARP Study Management Portal is a web application for accessing the CAWS service.
 The user interface is shown below.

-The Study Management Portal allow a researcher to create and manage multiple studies, including creating a study protocols, running several deployments (i.e., instances) of a study, and manage participants and their roles to ensure security and privacy.
+The Study Management Portal allows a researcher to create and manage multiple studies, including creating study protocols, running several deployments (i.e., instances) of a study, and managing participants and their roles to ensure security and privacy.
 The Management Portal provides the primary user interface for planning and managing multiple studies, enrolling participants, and managing the assignment of participants to appropriate data sources (i.e., devices).

-A simple data processing pipeline allow researchers to write data processing scripts for further analysis of the data collected and stored in the CAWS database.
-A simple python-based API allow researchers to program analysis scripts in Python and deploy these to the data processing pipeline.
+A simple data processing pipeline allows researchers to write data processing scripts for further analysis of the data collected and stored in the CAWS database.
+A simple Python-based API allows researchers to program analysis scripts in Python and deploy these to the data processing pipeline.

 Availability / Hosting

-The Copenhagen Center for Health Technology (CACHET) at the Department of Health Technology at the Technical University of Denmark (DTU) hosts and operates a version of CAWS.
+The Copenhagen Center for Health Technology (CACHET) at the Department of Health Technology at the Technical University of Denmark (DTU) hosts and operates an instance of CAWS.
+This instance is hosted on Computerome, which is the Danish national life science supercomputing center.

-Like all other CARP components, CAWS is developed as open source.
-This will allow others to host their own CAWS service.
-However, at the time of writing, the implementation is not stable (or documented) and hence has not been released yet.
+Like many other CARP components, CAWS is available as open source.
+This allows others to host their own CAWS service.